VigneshVSV/hololinked/README.md

 ### Description

 For beginners - `hololinked` is a server side pythonic package suited for instrumentation control and data acquisition over network, especially with HTTP.
 If you have a requirement to control and capture data from your hardware/instrumentation, show the data in a browser/dashboard, provide a GUI or run automated scripts, `hololinked` can help.
-Even if one wishes to do hardware control/data-acquisition in a single computer or a small setup without networking concepts, one can still separate the concerns of the GUI and the other tools that interact with the device & the device itself.
+Even if one wishes to do hardware control/data-acquisition in a single computer or a small setup without networking concepts, one can still separate the concerns of the tools that interact with the hardware & the hardware itself.
 <br/> <br/>
 For those familiar with RPC & web development - This package is an implementation of a ZeroMQ-based Object Oriented RPC with customizable HTTP end-points.
 A dual transport in both ZMQ and HTTP is provided to maximize flexibility in data type, serialization and speed, although HTTP is preferred for networked applications.
-Even through HTTP, the paradigm of working is HTTP-RPC only, to queue the commands issued to hardware.
-The flexibility in HTTP endpoints is to offer a choice of how the hardware looks on the network.
+Even through HTTP, the paradigm of working is HTTP-RPC only, to queue the commands issued to the hardware.
 If one is looking for an object oriented approach towards creating components within a control or data acquisition system, or an IoT device, one may consider this package.

 [![Documentation Status](https://readthedocs.org/projects/hololinked/badge/?version=latest)](https://hololinked.readthedocs.io/en/latest/?badge=latest) [![Maintainability](https://api.codeclimate.com/v1/badges/913f4daa2960b711670a/maintainability)](https://codeclimate.com/github/VigneshVSV/hololinked/maintainability) [![PyPI](https://img.shields.io/pypi/v/hololinked?label=pypi%20package)](https://pypi.org/project/hololinked/) [![PyPI - Downloads](https://img.shields.io/pypi/dm/hololinked)](https://pypistats.org/packages/hololinked)